NotDarkn/ultradocs/docs/any/4-greed/any-4-4.md

     <b>Difficulty</b>: Slightly Easy (2/5)
 </font> <br/>

 Equip your Alternate Sawed-On.
-Once at the exit, do a dash jump so you have momentum and height <br/>
+Once at the exit, [dash jump](/speedrun-tech.html#dash-jump) so you have momentum and height <br/>
-Whiplash to V2 then unwhiplash once you’re near V2, then hit V2 with your Sawed-On.
+Whiplash to V2 then [whipcancel](/speedrun-tech.html#whip-cancel) once you’re near V2, then hit V2 with your Sawed-On.
 This should kill it after ~5 frames <br/>

 ### Alternative Pump Charge
 <font size="2">
     <b>Difficulty</b>: Slightly Easy (2/5)
 </font> <br/>

-Equip your Alternative Pump Charge and pump it till it’s at full charge.
-Once at the exit, do a [Dash Jump](/speedrun-tech.html#dash-jump)<br/>
- right after you exit to the outside so you have momentum and height<br/>
+Charge an overpump with green jackhammer.
+Once at the exit, [Dash Jump](/speedrun-tech.html#dash-jump) so you have momentum and height <br/>
-Whiplash to V2 then unwhiplash once you’re near V2, then hit V2 with your Pump Charge.
+Whiplash to V2 then [whipcancel](/speedrun-tech.html#whip-cancel) once you’re near V2, then hit V2 with your Pump Charge.
 This should kill V2 after  ~3 frames <br/>

 ### Knuckleblaster + Pump Charge
 <font size="2">
     <b>Difficulty</b>: Slightly Easy (2/5)
 </font> <br/>

-Swap to the knuckleblaster, Equip your Pump Charge and pump it until it’s at full charge.
-Once at the exit, do a [Dash Jump](/speedrun-tech.html#dash-jump) so you have momentum and height <br/>
+Charge an over pump.
+Once at the exit, [Dash Jump](/speedrun-tech.html#dash-jump) so you have momentum and height <br/>
-Whiplash to V2, punch V2, then overpump; if timed properly, it will kill V2 instantly <br/>
+Whiplash to V2, knuckleblast, then overpump; if timed properly, it will kill V2 instantly <br/>
 ::: note
  Difficulties past LENIENT require another whiplash to grapple to V2
 :::